snehakhobragade90/renovate-integrations/README.md

 ## Usage

-The `index.js` entry point is intended to run on a cadence in a [DevOps (ProdEng) cluster][giftshop], to periodically open pull requests against repositories that've opted in.
+This project is deployed with [Gift Shop][giftshop] and the `index.js` entry point is invoked on a scheduled cadence in a [ProdEng cluster][ops-apps].
+It periodically opens pull requests against repositories that've opted in.

-Renovate will support most languages we use at NerdWallet, including:
+Renovate supports most languages we use at NerdWallet, including:
 - Go
 - JavaScript
 - Python